anroots/ITK-projects/Logging/README.md

 ## Monitoring

 Ansible should have installed Datadog agents to both servers.
-They should be visible from Datadog.
+The servers should be visible from Datadog "Infrastructure" view.

 ![Starting Datadog Agents](doc/agents-started.png)
 ![Infrastructure view](doc/infra.png)